delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 | Got my first Interview Ever!!!|What are some niche careers that while not that widely known, you think people should be aware of? | 3|
 | I'm 29 and I've been unemployed for 1.5 years because I wanted to.
 What do I say on my next interview?|My company keeps forcing everyone to do social activities on webcam as a means of overcompensating for the fact that we're working from home.
 I'm really not a fan of this.
 What should I do? | 4|
 | Would you work 13 hours a day 3 day a week?|Hello Millenials.
 I'm graduating university next year into the recession/depression, and I'm terrified.
 How did you survive the 2009 recession and its aftermath? | 5|

+I would argue that April was the month with the highest number of discouraged top posts.
+Most of the top five ranking comments had to do with economic un

 ### Language of May 2020 in R/Careerguidance and R/Jobs: